-- 1. define the scope of practice in O&M; - 2. specify the settings in which O&M services are provided; - 3. inform consumers, families, educators, health care providers, community members, policymakers, and other professionals about the roles and responsibilities of O&M specialists; - 4. promote collaboration between O&M specialists and other professional service providers; and - 5. outline O&M specialists' education, certification, and recertification requirements.
+- 1. define the scope of practice in O&M; - 2. specify the settings in which O&M services are provided; - 3. inform consumers, families, educators, health care providers, adult service providers, administrators, support staff/caregivers, community members, policymakers, and other professionals about the roles and responsibilities of O&M specialists; - 4. promote collaboration between O&M specialists and other professional service providers; and - 5. outline O&M specialists' education and certification requirements.